ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/BBB-debian_buster/overlay_examples/bb_cape4_pru/README.md

 are 3 SPI1 shown (1st, 2nd and 4th slots, with different CSs), and with the blue ONLY one SPI2 (SPI0) shown (3rd slot).

-Please, do note that position of MicroBuses are dependant of which SPIX is actually used!
+Please, do note that position of MikroBuses are dependant of which SPIX is actually used!

 ### To Be Done